aefarrell/aefarrell.github.io/_posts/2020-11-28-sizing_a_gooseneck_example.md

 Where I am defining $Fa$ to be the Fanno parameter.
 The Fanno parameter is calculated from some point in the flow path through to the critical point, where flow goes sonic.
 The critical point can be a hypothetical point, assuming the pipe is infinite, or it can be real.
 In this case I am assuming the flow within the vent will remain subsonic.

-It is worth noting that elbows near the exit of a pipe may choke the flow even though the $Ma < 1$ due to the nonuniform velocity profile in the elbow.
+It is worth noting that elbows near the exit of a pipe may choke the flow even though the $Ma &lt; 1$ due to the nonuniform velocity profile in the elbow.
 By the design of this gooseneck we know this is the case and should keep that in mind when evaluating the results.

 For two points along a pipe, 1 and 2, the difference between their Fanno parameters is the frictional loss between those two points[^8]